 For more information for cooperating in the AARMENA project, please contact the project coordinator Dr. Phil.
 Iyad AlDajani by email: email@example.com

-There is a major discrepancy between the eminent significance of recent post-conflict reconciliation between such countries as Germany, France, Israel, Poland and other European countries on the one side and the scientific identification and validation of best practices of reconciliation (BPR).
+There is a major discrepancy between the eminent significance of recent post-conflict reconciliation between such countries as Germany, France, Israel, Poland, and other European countries on the one side and the scientific identification and validation of best practices of reconciliation (BPR) on the other.
 Our various studies have concluded that reconciliation has a major impact on the development of societal and political relationships between conflicting groups and States.
 Reconciliation helps to prevent future violent conflicts and fosters trust and cooperation, thus, benefiting the relationship on the individual-psychological and the social, cultural and the economic level.
 While politicians, NGOs, and other civil society actors are aware of the potential reconciliation has to overcome enmity and improve relations on a sustained basis, thorough and wide-spread research is still needed to validate reconciliation practices and make the research results accessible to the world at large.

 It is furthermore supported by the following institutions (alphabetical order of the professors, core members):